JacekDubikowski/build-your-own-framework/readme.md

 of the *[Processor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/Processor.html)*
 interface.

-The *Processor* defines six methods.
+The *Processor* defines six methods, which is a lot to implement.

-* `void init(ProcessingEnv processingEnv)` - The method in which you can initialise the processor using *processingEnv*.
-The ProcessingEnv interface provides various utilities to work within the annotation processing framework, like *Filer* or *Messager*.
-Framework guarantees to provide the implementation as the parameter of the method.
-* `SourceVersion getSupportedSourceVersion()` - As the Javadoc states, return the latest Java version the processor works with.
-* `Set<String> getSupportedOptions()` - The definition of options that can be passed to processor.
-We won't use the method.
-* `Set<String> getSupportedAnnotationTypes()` - Returns annotations that the processor is interested in processing.
-The way to specify annotation is quite complex.
-Please refer to Javadocs for deeper knowledge.
-* `Iterable<? extends Completion> getCompletions(Element element, AnnotationMirror annotation, ExecutableElement member, String userText)`
-    - The method provides completions for annotations.
-We are not going to use it.
-* `boolean process(Set<? extends TypeElement> annotations, RoundEnvironment roundEnv)` - All the work should be done here.
-The *annotations* parameter consists of all annotation interfaces that match the supported annotations.
-  The *roundEnv* includes information about the current round of processing.
-The return value tells the compiler if the processor claimed the annotations that would prevent subsequent processors from working on them or not.

 Fortunately, the tool's creator prepared the *[AbstractProcessor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/AbstractProcessor.html)* to be extended and to simplify our job.
-However, the API of *AbstractProcessor* is slightly different and provides some default implementations for the methods.
+The API of *AbstractProcessor* is slightly different than *Processor* and provides some default implementations of the methods for us.

 Once your implementation is ready, you must somehow notify the compiler to use your processor.
 The `javac` has some flags for annotation processing, but this is not how you should work with it.
 To notify the compiler about the processor,